Coconut oil helps your skin, hair, and is a fantastic oil for cooking. We know that many women even enjoy using this oil as a natural sex lube.

 Ladies, apply a small amount near your vagina and vulva and simply go to town.
 Feel free to use your favorite non-latex, glass, or metal sex toy for added pleasure.

 (Psst… You may never masturbate without coconut oil once you see how orgasmic this experience is!)

 2. Condoms and Toys

-Sadly, virgin coconut oil can’t be used with a latex condom or silicone sex toy.
+Sadly, virgin coconut oil can’t be used with a latex condom.

 You can safely use this oil with glass or metal sex toys.
 Plus, polyurethane condoms can provide protection even with coconut oil.

 |Read More: Learn How to Use a Condom properly to avoid STIs and pregnancy.|